RubberDuckCollector/lanugage-learning/README.md

             - Cards are my own from AQA A Level Year 2 German (ISBN: 978-0-19-836686-7)

 #### Spanish

-- Will be responding to all AQA AS speaking cards
-- unfortunately in the interest of doing what i'm good at i will be making them docx documents
-    - (markdown rewrite coming someday?)
-- i will still make them available here regardless. just don't want to use any proprietary standards

 - Flash cards:
     - GCSE: